JohannesGaessler/stable-diffusion-insights/convergence/README.md

 the differences relative to those samples.
 To adjust for the fact that the samples presumably still have not fully converged at 1000 steps the model is adjusted like this: $f(x; a, b) = a (x^b - 1000^b)$.
+The y axis therefore represents the difference in mean red pixel value between samples generated at x steps relative to the samples generated at 1000 steps.

 The x values at which data is collected are spaced logarithmically: 10, 14, 20, 28, 40, 56, 80, 112, 160, 226.
 Because the Heun and DPM 2 samplers approximately require twice as much GPU time as the other samplers the number of steps for those samplers was cut in half.